security-companion/security-awareness-training/security-awareness-training-en.md

 # Backups

-- Make regular backups of important data, e.g. via NAS or USB stick
+- Make regular backups of important data, e.g. using a NAS or an (encrypted) USB stick
 - Keep several versions, e.g. according to the scheme grandfather, father, child
-- Only backups that are not connected to a computer or network (offline backups) protect against encryption by Trojans or similar.
+- Only backups that are not connected to a computer or network (offline backups) protect against encryption by Trojans or similar attacks
 - Regularly practice restoring data in order to being prepared in case of an emergency

 ---